 Items of geekity interest should be only two minutes long.
 Trailers make us laugh.
 They make us cry.
 They work so hard to make us happy.

-Trailer Probe rates the geek explosion content, how much our cortex is combusted with a volley of geekitude.
-Dork disengagement level is reasons you won't dig it.
+Trailer Probe rates geek explosion content, how much our cortex is combusted with a volley of geekitude.
+Dork disengagement level is reasons we do not dig it.

 Geek explosion content:

 Nerds go on a wacky road trip to see Star Wars Episode 1.